focus-editor/focus/LOG.md

     - Support tabs (just draw them, not even necessarily wide, just draw in some way - but wide would be best)
     - Ignore project folders which are children of another project folder?
     - Show help on F1
+    - Bake fonts
+    - Test the exe on different machines

 - Grep in the project
     + Profile the use of the in-buffer search